 Child Endangerment CA PC273a

-CA PC 273d is the crime of causing a serious injury to a child by cruel or inhuman punishment.
+is the crime of causing a severe injury to a child by cruel or inhuman punishment.
 If the actions of a parent or any person causes the child to suffer a traumatic condition they can be convicted of felony child abuse and cruelty.

 Children, angry cohabitants, or exes may contrive child abuse stories to inflict pain on someone.
 Many may not understand the gravity of what they are accusing, and the law tends to err on the side of the accuser when it comes to child abuse and child endangerment cases.
 Still other cases could be precipitated by a school teacher or nurse who notices an injury on a child.
 Each child abuse case is different and may require a different focus to build a defense.

 If you have been charged with child abuse, a proactive approach to your situation may be the best way to move forward.
 Our team at the Law Office of George Gedulin has extensive experience handling child abuse defense cases and can help you determine the best course of action if you are being targeted by a vindictive ex or have been mistakenly accused.

 Kids like to explore, and some play rough.
 Occasional cuts and scrapes are part of growing up, and accidents happen.
 Even if you personally injured a child by accident, if you can prove it was an honest mistake, you should have a solid defense if someone else files charges against you.
 The only time an accident would lead to your liability for the child’s injuries would be if the accident happened due to negligence.
 Lax supervision, dangerous elements in the child’s environment, or allowing dangerous people near the child or to supervise the child could lead to a negligence charge – or even child endangerment charges.